 Excision removal, where the cyst is surgically removed from the body, is the best way of ensuring the whole cyst is removed.

 Surgical excision or cryotherapy will permanently remove the cyst targeted by treatment.
-However it will not prevent new lumps and bumps appearing in new locations on the skin.
+However, it will not prevent new lumps and bumps from appearing in new locations on the skin.

 If a cyst is cancerous, a different course of action may be required.